CCPA (California Customer Privacy Act)

 - Sue for damages if their personal information is breached

 Recently, Apple has spearheaded a notable change in web tracking with its deployment of ITP (Intelligent Tracking Prevention).
 ITP impacts the effectiveness of cookie-based tracking within Safari browsers.
-Over the years, Apple has continued to upgrade ITP (now ITP 2.3) as marketers maneuver to find “loopholes” within a system that has significantly shortened the lifespan cookies used to accurately track and attribute digital data (primary cookie impacts listed below):
+Over the years, Apple has continued to upgrade ITP (now ITP 2.3) as marketers maneuver to find “loopholes” within a system that has significantly shortened the lifespan of cookies used to accurately track and attribute digital data (primary cookie impacts listed below):

 - 3rd Party Cookies: Blocked